gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/README.md

 ---
 description: >-
-  Technical details about the NFT OmniBridge AMB extension deployed on top of AMB between the Ethereum Mainnet and the xDai chain
+  Technical details about the NFT OmniBridge AMB extension deployed on top of AMB between the Ethereum Mainnet and the Gnosis Chain
 ---

 # NFT OmniBridge extension